park-tim/test_project_my_first_backend/README.md

 * Goof around with colors and backgrounds and how to use the RGB and the specific codes to create colors. ex 255 -red,200-green, 200 blue.
 This creates a pink-ish color for our, in this case, header.
 H2.
 * Hexadecimals. # ffff00 first to ff - red then ff-green and 00 blue
 * Common text properties

+### 2026-03-22
+* Fonts family, font size and so on.
+End of font family !